hashicorp/terraform/website/source/docs/providers/aws/r/ami_copy.html.markdown

   given by `source_ami_region`.
 * `source_region` - (Required) The region from which the AMI will be copied.
 This may be the same as the AWS provider region in order to create a copy within the same region.
+* `encrypted` - (Optional) Specifies whether the destination snapshots of the copied image should be encrypted.
+Defaults to `false`
+* `kms_key_id` - (Optional) The full ARN of the KMS Key to use when encrypting the snapshots of an image during a copy operation.
+If not specified, then the default AWS KMS Key will be used

 This resource also exposes the full set of arguments from the [`aws_ami`](ami.html) resource.